 \section{Conclusion}

-In this paper, we presented ProtoMM, a prototype-based multimodal framework for self-supervised learning on time-series data to pre-train a pulse motion foundation model.
-By leveraging a shared prototype space, ProtoMM aligns embeddings from different sensor modalities and uncovers common latent physiological states.
+In this paper, we presented \textit{ProtoMM}, a prototype-based multimodal framework for self-supervised learning on time-series data to pre-train a pulse-motion foundation model.
+By leveraging a shared prototype space, it aligns embeddings from different modalities and uncovers common latent physiological states.
 The learned prototypes act as cluster centers, structuring the representation space into coherent groups that reflect both morphological similarities and higher-level semantic consistency.
-Importantly, this explicit prototype space enhances interpretability, as individual prototypes correspond to meaningful physiological patterns.
-Comprehensive experiments across three datasets and six downstream tasks demonstrate that ProtoMM consistently outperforms twelve state-of-the-art baselines.
+Importantly, this enhances interpretability, as individual prototypes correspond to meaningful physiological patterns.
+Comprehensive experiments across three datasets and six downstream tasks demonstrate that ProtoMM consistently outperforms a broad set of strong baselines.
 Beyond contrastive or masking-based approaches, ProtoMM introduces a prototype-based swapped prediction objective, offering a new perspective on representation learning for multimodal time-series.